hershel/hershel/docs/getting-started.md

 Thank you for taking a look at Hershel!

-This document is intended to introduce you to the functionalities of Hershel.
+This document is intended to introduce you to the features of Hershel.

 ## Install